pyflowgo/pyflowgo/README.md

 **If you use PyFLOWGO please cite the following reference in your work** (books, articles, reports, etc.):

 "Chevrel M.O., Labroquère J., Harris A. and Rowland S. (2017).
 PyFLOWGO: an open-source platform for simulation of channelized lava thermo-rheological properties.
-In prep"
+Submitted to Computers and Geosciences, June 2017"

 This article contains an overview of the technical details in PyFLOWGO.
 You can also cite additional references for specific features and algorithms.